-Spiritual Awakening Journey: Pt.
-XII - Unraveling
+Spiritual Travel Journey: Pt.
+I - Death & Unraveling

 After I said goodbye to my home in Tulum, I returned to the states for one week to sort, clear and pack up all of my belongings for storage.
 And to say goodbye to my childhood home, recently sold to another family.
 On the last night I quickly finished packing my bags for what would become my year of travel across Latin America.
 I left my childhood home once more, this time, it would be the last.

 It’s October now and I’m sitting in my apartment in San Cristobal de las Casas, Chiapas, Mexico.
-I have a two-floor apartment that is filled with sunlight and overlooks a garden courtyard.
+I have a two-floor apartment filled with sunlight and overlooks a garden courtyard.
 It’s a few blocks south from calle real de guadalupe and the main plazas.
 It’s quite chilly here and I’m huddled near the space heater in the upstairs loft.
 The vibrancy and warmth of the Yucatan peninsula is behind me and I’m feeling a bit drab.
+All is quiet and still now.
 I am missing the warmth, humidity and color of my life in Tulum.
 The air here is cooler and drier than I’m used to.
 I feel a sense of retreating, drawing inward.
-But it is fall after all.
-I suppose it’s time to embrace the change in season and scenery.
-I have nothing planned after my month in Chiapas as I’m taking it one step at a time.
 I feel a sense of panic inside wondering what I’m doing here in this cold apartment in Chiapas.
+Without a home, on the road with everything I need in a duffel and a small suitcase.
+The states no longer feels like home.
+The familiarity of the Yucatan is gone.
+And now I am just here.
+Living in the present moment, day by day.
+Oh how exciting and yet terrifying it all is.

-In this restful time, I reconnected with my regular meditation practice after having been on the go for four weeks.
-I’ve been feeling a call to retreat, rest and process all that has happened.
-To slow down and do nothing.
 As the days pass by, the uncertainty grows and I’m feeling less myself than ever.
 I’m actually not even sure who I am anymore.
 I don’t know who I am.
 I don’t know what I’m doing.
 And I don’t know where I’m going.
 I feel lost.
 The intensity of the first cycle of my spiritual awakening process has waned, and now all is quiet and empty.
-It is the culmination of the unraveling of my old identity and self.
+It is the culmination of the unraveling of my old identity and life.
 And now, I feel like I am nothing and no one.
-Without a home, on the road with everything I need in a duffel and a small suitcase.
-The states no longer feels like home.
-The familiarity of the Yucatan is gone.
-And now I am just here.
-Living in the present moment, day by day.
-Oh how exciting and yet terrifying it all is.
+I feel like I am dying inside.
+It’s a feeling of personal death.
+A process that began since the end of last year.
+And now, I’m at the final end of the cycle.
+The final call to let go and lay it all to rest.
+The moment of death in which all disappears, and all goes quiet.
+There is nothing to do, other than just be in the blank space.

 Previous